TeaPearce/TeaPearce.github.io/_posts/2024-03-19-gpt-pathway.md

 _TLDR: This post follows the thread of papers authored by Alec Radford that ultimately led to GPT-4.
 It observes that original motivation for the next-token prediction was as a representation learning mechanism, and there was a gradual (and somewhat accidental) realisation that these models could be used for much more than their representations…_

-### Pre-GPT: Unsupervised representation learning with deep convolutional generative adversarial networks, November 2015
+## Pre-GPT: Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks, November 2015
 **Authors:** Alec Radford, Luke Metz, Soumith Chintala

 Our story starts with Alec Radford’s first paper.
 Whilst it may be best-known for introducing the DCGAN, it’s the modeling *philosophy* that we’re interested in here.
 It starts with one key observation upon which the entire LLM paradigm ends up being built — unlabeled data is abundant!